EranGit2205/RE4HOAI-ESM-Article/README.md

 **How Teams Decide on Human Oversight in AI-Powered Systems: A Mixed-Methods Study**

 The article presents **RE4HOAI**, a lifecycle-oriented Requirements Engineering framework for defining, negotiating, and revisiting human-oversight requirements in AI-powered systems.
-The supplementary materials provide additional evidence, methodological details, supporting analyses, and data artifacts related to the framework construction, expert refinement, and survey-based assessment.
+The supplementary materials provide additional evidence, methodological details, supporting analyses, and data artifacts related to the framework construction, expert evaluation and evolvement, and survey-based assessment.

 ## Repository contents